curiousTauseef/rtl-cheat/verilog/verilator.md

 Exposes the Verilog simulation as a C++ API, which allows us to write test benches in C / C++, which is way easier than embedding it into HDL languages.

+Wiki mentions it was created by DEC for Alpha, then then open sourced.

 ## VERILATOR_ROOT

 Must point to where it was installed, the executable is at `VERLIATOR_ROOT/bin/verilator`.